Leroy Kemp: High school

 As a freshman at Chardon high school, Kemp got involved in wrestling after being cut from the basketball team.
 He made the varsity as a sophomore for the 1972 season and finished with an 11-8-3 record.
 The next two seasons he was an Ohio State high school champion and finished undefeated in his junior and senior years.
-His first state title included wins over the defending state champion and the previous years' state runnerup.
+His first state title included wins over the defending state champion and the previous years' state runner-up.
 His career record in high school was 78-8-3.
 Prior to matriculating at the University of Wisconsin, Lee was one of only four American Junior wrestlers that recorded a dual meet win against a tough Junior Soviet team on their Ohio stop of an eight city United States tour (which resulted in 80 total matches being contested).
 Lee also won the Junior Freestyle Nationals in the summer of 1974.

 College

 Kemp started for Wisconsin as a true freshman and finished second at the Big Ten tournament at 150 pounds.
 He also reached the finals of the 1975 NCAA tournament and lost a split referees decision to Chuck Yagla of the University of Iowa.
-That was the last loss of Kemp's career.
+That was the last loss of Kemp's college career.
 Kemp's only losses in his collegiate career were to three wrestlers in his freshman year.